mlubinsky-arm/mbed-os-example-tls/README.md

 ## Monitoring the application

 Please browse the subdirectories for specific documentation.
-* [authcrypt](./authcrypt/README.md): performs authenticated encryption and authenticated decryption of a buffer.
-* [benchmark](./benchmark/README.md): benchmarks the various cryptographic primitives offered by Mbed TLS.
-* [hashing](./hashing/README.md): performs hashing of a buffer with SHA-256 using various APIs.
 * [tls-client](./tls-client/README.md): downloads a file from an HTTPS server (os.mbed.com) and looks for a specific string in that file.

 The application prints debug messages over the serial port, so you can monitor its activity with a serial terminal emulator.
 Start the [serial terminal emulator](https://os.mbed.com/handbook/Terminals) and connect to the [virtual serial port](https://os.mbed.com/handbook/SerialPC#host-interface-and-terminal-applications) presented by FRDM-K64F.
 Use the following settings: